Ireland

 ?

-The number of seeds we recommend sowing in each cell of the seed tray.
+The number of seeds recommended to sow in each cell of the seed tray.
 For species with generally lower germination rates, we recommend sowing more seeds per cell.

 Seeds per gram